lenaschimmel/bestelampe/hardware/ledmodule/LED_Module_A/README.md

 See [Module A2](../LED_Module_A2) for a variant with two layers and updated temperature sensor / memory chip.

+I will soon compare the thermal properties of the Aluminum version (A) and the FR4 version (A2) of the board.

 ### Cost
 *(This estimation is outdated.
 I will update this with real-live prices soon.)*

-Assuming 200 piecesof there boards, and 1 € == 1 USD:
+Assuming 200 pieces of these boards, sourcing components from Mouser, and 1 € == 1 USD:

 - LEDs: 14.18 €
 - Other components: ca. 2.00 €